breatheco-de/content/src/content/lesson/user-stories-examples.md

 ---
-title: "Creating User Stories"
+title: "Creating User Stories: Learn with User stories examples"
-subtitle: "Before heading towards development, you need to do some strategy.
-What are we building?
-Maybe it sounds obvious, but it is actually pretty hard.
+subtitle: "Before heading towards development, We need a strategy (User Stories).
+Find and learn here with user stories examples.
 It is the most undervalued activity in the software development cycle and it accounts for 70% of the reasons that projects are not delivered on time."
 cover: "https://ucarecdn.com/980ce2e0-b73e-4019-8e97-3510e3028e10/"
 textColor: "white"
 date: "2018-13-11"
 tags: ["fale"]
 ---

+Before heading towards development, We need a strategy (User Stories).
+Find and learn here with user stories examples.
+It is the most undervalued activity in the software development cycle and it accounts for 70% of the reasons that projects are not delivered on time."

 ## What is a "User Story"?
 ***